Tails128/loca-mapper/README.md

 # loca-mapper

 A simple ts type definition for your locas.
-It currently supports only Google sheetes.
+It currently supports only Google sheets.

 ## How to use